Prostate Cancer

 CLICK HERE OR THE IMAGE ABOVE TO ENLARGE

 When coming for your consultation, please bring all pathology, radiology, and lab reports with you.
-As well, we encourage you to bring your spouse, family or significant other as usually these people are also integral to your education and decision process.
+Also, we encourage you to bring your spouse, family, or significant other as usually these people are also integral to your education and decision process.

 Urology Urgent Care